-The Etihad economy class seats are not as large as those from Emirates, are dated, and the lack of ergonomic.
-I flew with an Etihad Airbus from Milan to Abu-Dhabi Airport with a 2-4-2 configuration and with a B777 from Abu-Dhabi to Melbourne Airport with the 3-4-3 configuration.
+The Etihad economy class seats are not as large as those from Emirates, are dated, and lack ergonomic.
+I flew with an Etihad Airbus from Milan to Abu-Dhabi Airport with a 2-4-2 configuration and a B777 from Abu-Dhabi to Melbourne Airport with the 3-4-3 configuration.
 While the leg space feels the same as on Emirates, the economy class seat comfort could improve by renewing the seats.
 As for general economy class comfort in the cabin, the blankets are good quality fleece, soft and warm.

 The seat pillow turns into a neck pillow, after tearing off the velcro strap.
 I found this handy and more comfortable than small pads offered on other airlines economy class flights.

 Etihad Economy Class – Seats Electronics and Entertainment